hackclub/hackclub/workshops/interactive_maps/README.md

   margin-right: auto;
 }
 ```
 This css snippet adds styling to our main webpage and the map image.
 Here, `overflow: hidden;` is a rule that hides the scrollbar on the site. `display: block;` allows the element to start from a new line and take up the whole width, just like a block in real life.
 Everything else like `height` and `margin` should be self explanatory.
-Then, add this snippet in.
 ```css
 .first{
   right: 80%;